Diltz/seraphine-music-bot/README.md

 # Additional steps
 ## Spotify support
-You want bot catch some songs from Spotify?
+You want bot to support links from Spotify?
 Then configure next values in .env

 <ol>
   <li>SPOTIFY_CLIENT_ID</li>